 In other words, you owe the 3.8% tax on the amount by which your investment income exceeds the income thresholds, or, if your wages alone already are higher than the income thresholds, you'll owe tax on the lesser of net investment income or MAGI that exceeds the thresholds.

 The chart below summarizes how the Medicare taxes work.
 Picture three buckets: one for net investment income, one for compensation (like W-2 wages), and one for additional taxable income.
-Add the buckets together and they equal modified adjusted gross income.
-Add foreign earned income and it equals modified adjusted gross income.
+Add the buckets together and they equal MAGI.
+Add foreign earned income and it equals MAGI.
 There are two types of additional Medicare tax: The 3.8% Medicare tax is levied on the lesser of net investment income or MAGI above the thresholds.
 The 0.9% surcharge is on MAGI above the thresholds.

 Three hypothetical examples